Tax Planning: U.S.: Most Popular Articles

-Married taxpayers can choose between filing a joint tax return or a separate tax return.
-The Married Filing Jointly filing status provides more tax benefits than filing separate returns, but taxpayers will need to weigh the pros and cons and decide for themselves which is the best filing status.
+The Married Filing Jointly filing status provides more tax benefits than filing separate returns, but taxpayers will need to weigh the pros and cons.

 If you have children, you may qualify for a Child Tax Credit on your federal income tax return.
 For 2010, the maximum child tax credit is $1,000.

 Dividends are reported on your tax return.
 Find out when you need to fill out Schedule B, and what amounts go on Form 1040 Line 9a and 9b.